rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 She is a tree of life to those who lay hold of her; those who hold her fast are called blessed. ^0318

-The Lord by wisdom founded the earth; by understanding he established the heavens; ^0319
+The LORD by wisdom founded the earth; by understanding he established the heavens; ^0319

 by his knowledge the deeps broke open, and the clouds drop down the dew. ^0320

-My son, do not lose sight of these— keep sound wisdom and discretion, ^0321
+My son, do not lose sight of these--keep sound wisdom and discretion, ^0321

 and they will be life for your soul and adornment for your neck. ^0322